roualdes/bridgestan/paper/paper.md

 following Stan program, which encodes an isotropic multivariate Student-t distribution of dimension $D$ and degrees of freedom $df$.

-This parameterization[^2] of the Student-t distribution enables gradient-based Markov chain Monte Carlo algorithms to capture the heaviness of the tails when
+This parameterization[^1] of the Student-t distribution enables gradient-based Markov chain Monte Carlo algorithms to capture the heaviness of the tails when
 $df$ is less than say $30$.
 Calculating the gradient of the joint log density of this parameterization of the Student-t distribution is not difficult, but it is cumbersome and time consuming to encode in software.
-Since BridgeStan uses Stan, users of BridgeStan can trust that their bespoke parameterizations of numerically challenging distributions will be differentiated with thoroughly tested tools from Stan.
+Since `BridgeStan` uses Stan, users of `BridgeStan` can trust that their bespoke parameterizations of numerically challenging distributions will be differentiated with thoroughly tested tools from Stan.